FAQs About Venous Disease and Varicose Veins

-Below you will find the answers to the most commonly asked questions about the treatment of venous disease and varicose veins.
-For a description of the treatments provided by Nu Vela Vein Center, click to varicose vein treatment options, or click EVLT & Venefit FAQ for answers to frequently asked questions specifically related to the two procedures.
-If you have any more queries or concerns that you don’t see answered in our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the vein specialist at the Center.
+Below you will find answers, provided by our vein specialist, Dr. Raffi Dishakjian, to the most frequently asked questions (FAQs) about the treatment of venous disease and varicose veins.
+For a description of the treatments provided by Nu Vela Laser and Vein Center, click to varicose vein treatment options, or click EVLT & Venefit FAQ for answers to frequently asked questions specifically related to the two procedures.
+If you have any more queries or concerns that you don’t see answered on our website, please don’t hesitate to contact us to arrange a consultation with our vein doctor, Dr. Raffi Dishakjian.

 What is superficial venous reflux?